ch0cl8eclair/cirrus_message_analyser/README.md

 ```
 cmc.py analyse --rule YARA_MOVEMENTS_BASIC --time yesterday --limit 1
 ```
-Detail a single message, useful to gain initial insights
+Detail a single message, useful to gain initial insights, the command will also fetch matching logs from the ELK log server that match the message and message timeframe from the payload data
 ```
 cmc.py detail --uid <message unique id> --output table
 ```